Information for Future Students

 - Freshman Index (FI) Requirements

-- USG’s Staying on Course document - provides information about the Required High School Curriculum (RHSC), including the specific high school courses approved to satisfy the 17 RHSC units.
+- Staying on Course - provides information about the USG’s Required High School Curriculum (RHSC), including the specific high school courses approved to satisfy the 17 RHSC units.

-- USG’s Freshman Admission Requirements document - provides the minimum test scores, high school GPA, and Freshman Index required for admission to each USG college and university.
+- USG Freshman Admission Requirements - provides the freshman admission requirements for each USG college and university.

-- USG Admission FAQs - view the most frequently asked questions related to the USG admission requirements.
+- USG Admission FAQs - most frequently asked questions related to the USG admission requirements.